EugenMayer/docker-sync/README.md

 ## TODO
  - Probably use alpine linux for the sync container, to minimize its size
+ - Create Wiki pages and slim down the readme - can someone help on this?
  - Do we have windows support? :)
  - I bet you find something! :)